Avataw/avataw.github.io/src/pages/posts/importance-of-validation.md

 ## **Hiding developers in the basement**

-I don't know about you, but all too often I've worked in teams that were deliberately kept away from the users they wrote sofware for.
+I don't know about you, but all too often I've worked in teams that were deliberately kept away from the users they wrote software for.

 Often it's product managers or product owners minimizing the interaction between developers and users by working as some sort of proxy.